edgelesssys/contrast/docs/docs/examples/emojivoto.md

 As voters, we want to verify the fairness and confidentiality of the deployment before deciding to vote.
 Regardless of the scale of our distributed deployment, Contrast only needs a single remote attestation step to verify the deployment.
-By doing remote attestation of the Coordinator, we transitively verify those systems the Coordinator has already attested or will attest in the future.
+By verifying the Coordinator, we transitively verify those systems the Coordinator has already verified or will verify in the future.
 Successful verification of the Coordinator means that we can be sure it will enforce the configured manifest.

-### Attest the Coordinator
+### Verifying the Coordinator

 A potential voter can verify the Contrast deployment using the verify
 command: